threefoldfoundation/info_threefold_pub/wiki/technology/consensus3_mechanism/consensus3_principles.md

 !!!include:consensus3_overview_graph

-- A Blockchain node (= Substrate node) called TF-Chain, containing all entities interacting with each other on the TF-Grid
+- A Blockchain node (= Parity Substrate node) called TF-Chain, containing all entities interacting with each other on the TF-Grid
 - An explorer = a Rest + GraphQL interface to TF-Chain (Graphql is a nice query language to make it easy for everyone to query for info)
 - Consensus Engine
   - is a Multisignature Engine running on TF-Chain